apache/paimon/docs/content/concepts/primary-key-table.md

 ### Partial Update

-By specifying `'merge-engine' = 'partial-update'`, users can set columns of a record across multiple updates and finally get a complete record.
-Specifically, value fields are updated to the latest data one by one under the same primary key, but null values are not overwritten.
+By specifying `'merge-engine' = 'partial-update'`, Users have the ability to update columns of a record through multiple updates until the record is complete.
+This is achieved by updating the value fields one by one, using the latest data under the same primary key.
+However, null values are not overwritten in the process.

-For example, let's say Paimon receives three records:
+For example, suppose Paimon receives three records:
 - `<1, 23.0, 10, NULL>`-
 - `<1, NULL, NULL, 'This is a book'>`
 - `<1, 25.2, NULL, NULL>`

-If the first column is the primary key.
-The final result will be `<1, 25.2, 10, 'This is a book'>`.
+Assuming that the first column is the primary key, the final result would be `<1, 25.2, 10, 'This is a book'>`.

 {{< hint info >}}
 For streaming queries, `partial-update` merge engine must be used together with `lookup` or `full-compaction` [changelog producer]({{< ref "concepts/primary-key-table#changelog-producers" >}}).